Connect with us

 Medicare has long been in control of the prices for its services, setting physician payments and hospital payments for about 65 million Medicare beneficiaries.
 But it was previously prohibited from involvement in pricing prescription drugs, which it started covering in 2006.

 Until now the drug industry has successfully fought off price negotiations with Washington, although in most of the rest of the world governments set prices for medicines.
-While the first 10 drugs selected for negotiations are used by a minority of — 9 million — CMS plans by 2029 to have negotiated prices for 50 drugs on the market.
+While the first 10 drugs selected for negotiations are used by a minority of patients — 9 million — CMS plans by 2029 to have negotiated prices for 50 drugs on the market.

 “There’s a symbolic impact, but also Medicare spent $50 billion on these 10 drugs in a 12-month period.
 That’s a lot of money,” said Juliette Cubanski, deputy director of KFF’s analysis of Medicare policy.